A Guide to Software Development: Definition, Types, Processes, and Methodologies

 Step 6: Deployment and maintenance

-The required platform is used to deliver the program.
-It may be used as a stand-alone solution or integrated into an existing legacy system.
-A staging environment is used by the development team for practice deployment.
+The development team uses the platform that is in need to deliver the program.
+It should be able to carry out as a stand-alone solution or gets an integration into an existing legacy system.
+For practice deployment, the development team uses a staging environment.
 The staging environment should be identical to the one used in production.
 The greater the similarity between the two settings, the greater the usefulness of the practice deployment.

 At this point, the deployment engineers ensure that the program functions well on the platforms with no problems or difficulties.
 The product is frequently given an Alpha release.
 A limited number of people utilize the product and provide feedback.
 After reviewing the input, changes to the program are made and subsequently published as a Beta version.
 The software package is now available to a larger number of people.